-Please contact me if you are interested in any of the papers here.
+Feel free to contact me if you are interested in reading or discussing any of the papers here.

 How Anger Helps Us Possess Reasons for Action